zpallin/zpallin.github.io/_posts/2017-04-16-the-one-programming-philosophy-you-should-be-following.markdown

 `Rosa` Beer?

-`Sherman` I'm in ketosis right now, but I'll join you.
+`Sherman` Nah.
+I'm in ketosis right now, but I'll join you.

-`Rosa` What kind of a developer are you?
+`Rosa` Huh?
+What kind of a developer are you?

 `Sherman` One trying to keep up with the trends.